abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter12.md

 alone is true, anything else is wrong.”
 It isn’t as if we have consciously thought this out or even articulated it within the mind, but it is there.
-We can change our views, but at that particular moment it feels like, “This is right and everything else is wrong.”
+We can change our views, but at that particular moment it feels like, “this is right and everything else is wrong.”

 As soon as we are in that kind of position, it’s the basis for contention and conflict.
 It’s the basis for feeling irritation and